nastinsk/react-odometer/README.md

 Pad with zeroes as needed (e.g. 0045)
 Roll over when odometer value exceeds 9999
 Odometer should remain at zero when decrementing below zero.
+Add buttons to increment/decrement the ones place, the tens, the hundeds place and the thousands place.

 ## Architecture